andrescorrada/IntroductionToAlgebraicEvaluation/python/docs/source/conceptual.md

 # A high-level, conceptual explanation of NTQR logic

 When it comes to safety, there is strength in numbers.
 A group is safer than an individual.
-One reason, is that there are backups should an individual in the group fail for any reason.
+One reason is that there are backups should an individual in the group fail for any reason.

 Another reason is that a group of decision makers allows us to use